Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 Hello!
 In this tutorial we'll show you how to add feature flags to your Go app, using [Unleash](https://www.getunleash.io/) and the official [Unleash Go SDK](https://docs.getunleash.io/reference/sdks/go).
 With Unleash, an open-source feature flag service, you can add feature flags to your application to release new features faster.

-In this tutorial, we'll get information about a country from the [REST Countries API](https://restcountries.com/), using Go.
+In this tutorial, we'll get information about a country from the [REST Countries API](https://restcountries.com/), and its [GraphQL counterpart](https://countries.trevorblades.com/) using Go.
 We'll use feature flags to decide whether to call the REST or the GraphQL version of the API.

 ## Prerequisites